As the financial center of the Middle East, opening a bank account in the United Arab Emirates is incredibly easy. This helpful guide explains all.

 Take the time to do so properly.
 If you simply withdraw all your funds and leave the account empty, you’re liable to be charged a monthly account maintenance fee.
 In such a case, you could face an unpleasant surprise when you next transit or return to the UAE.

-Before you close your bank account in the UAE, you’ll need to ensure that all loans and credit card debts are repaid, that all standing orders are cancelled and that there are no cheques outstanding.
+Before you close your bank account in the UAE, you’ll need to ensure that all loans and credit card debts are repaid, that all standing orders are canceled and that there are no cheques outstanding.
 It is always necessary to request a confirmation from the bank, which confirms the absence of any obligations when closing your account in the UAE.

 It’s important to write a closing letter and explain where you want any remaining funds transferred if you’re abroad or pick up the money in person by visiting the branch.
 Account closures may incur a fee; the maximum is AED100.